ChiaraDeNigris/Uni/README.md

 This repository contains some projects from my master degree in Data Science & Business Informatics.

-- **Statistical Project**: projects for statistic exam related to conformal predictions and developed in R;
+- **Data Mining**: data mining 1 and 2 projects in which I applied several data mining technics to different data;
-- **ISPR assignments**: assignments done during the Intelligent Systems for Pattern Recognition course.
+- **Intelligent systems for pattern recognition**: assignments done during the Intelligent Systems for Pattern Recognition course;
+- **Statistics**: projects for statistic exam related to conformal predictions implmented in R.